Intrinsic Mirror Symmetry: Tools of the trade

 Now consider $Y'\rightarrow Y$ arbitrary.
 To prove the desired result, by (1) we can assume that $x$ and $y$ are closed points.
 By the additivity statement (3) for ordinary fibre dimension for compositions of (strict) flat morphisms, we may replace $X$ and $Y$ with fppf neighbourhoods of $x$ and $y$.
 In particular, by \cite{Ogus}, IV,Lem.~4.1.3, we may assume the existence of a chart $Y\rightarrow A_Q$ inducing an isomorphism $Q\cong \overline{\shM}_{Y,\bar y}$ and a flat chart for $f$, i.e., an injective map $\theta:Q\rightarrow P$ and a chart $X\rightarrow A_P$ such that $g:X\rightarrow Y\times_{A_Q}A_P$ is flat.
 We thus obtain a diagram

 Then $g$, $g'$ are strict flat, and hence the ordinary and the log fibre dimensions of $g$ (resp.\ $g'$) agree at $x$ (resp. $x'$).
 Further, by \cite{stacks}, Tag 02FY again, $g$ and $g'$ have the same ordinary fibre dimensions.
 Thus by (3) of the proposition, it is enough to show that $h'$ has the same log fibre dimension as $h$.
-First, as $Y\rightarrow A_Q$ is strict, by the case of the result already shown, the log fibre dimension of $h$ is the same as that of $A_P\rightarrow A_Q$, which by (4) is $\rank P^{\gp}-\rank Q^{\gp}$.